 Using a combination of ultrasonic transducers, well-defined acoustic pulses and sophisticated signal processing and pattern recognition algorithms, EchoStat delivers insightful, actionable data, such as electrolyte saturation quality and accurate predictions of downstream cell performance.

 What use is this information to battery manufacturers?
-For one thing, measuring electrolyte saturation quality is a key advantage to not only ensuring battery safety and performance quality, but also ramping up to full production more quickly.
+For one thing, measuring electrolyte saturation quality is a key advantage to not only ensuring battery safety and performance quality, but also ramping up to full production more efficiently.

 Using machine learning, EchoStat develops a baseline model of the customers’ soaking process, which allows us to determine when the cells are fully saturated.
 One Liminal customer was able to reduce soaking time by 50% upon seeing their results.

-Another way Liminal’s ultrasound technology improves battery production is by allowing for in-process quality inspection.
+Another way Liminal’s ultrasound technology improves battery production is by allowing for in-line quality inspection.
 EchoStat measurements can find outlier cells just a few hours into the soaking process, representing a 95% earlier in process detection of cell defects or soaking errors.

 This quicker time-to-insight gives manufacturers visibility into their cell quality at a much earlier stage of the manufacturing process.